lacusdoloris/medium-sized-industrialisation/docs/source/user/guides/plastic-production.rst

 --------------------

 Poly(vinyl chloride) - more commonly known as PVC - is a plastic mostly used in the real world for construction including pipings, doors, and sidings.
-In Bigger Industrialisation it is used for the insulation of higher-tier cables, as an alternative for basic circuit boards, and as an early set of fast item pipes.
+In MSI it is used for the insulation of higher-tier cables, as an alternative for basic circuit boards, and as an early set of fast item pipes.